akku1139/aosp-mirror_platform_docs_source.android.com/en/setup/start/p-release-notes.md

 When working with new Global Navigation Satellite System (GNSS) HALs (v1.1+), the Android Framework will monitor Android Settings.
-Partners can change the Settings from Google Play Services or other system updatees.
+Partners can change the Settings from Google Play Services or other system updates.
 These settings tell the GNSS HAL if certain GNSS satellites should not be used.
 This can be useful in case of persistent GNSS satellite or constellation errors, or to react more rapidly to GNSS HAL implementation issues that may occur when